Yakibomb/LAZYSHELL-UPDATED/README.md

 # LAZYSHELL-UPDATED
-LAZYSHELL 3.19.0 UPDATED EDITION Source Code
+LAZYSHELL: UPDATED EDITION Source Code
+Version 1.3.1

-This Github is dedicated to LAZYSHELL 3.19.0 "UPDATED EDITION", originally assembled by Giangurgolo and Omega, then updated by Yakibomb (author of this github).
+This Github is dedicated to "LAZYSHELL: UPDATED EDITION", version 1.3.1.
+Lazy Shell was created by Giangurgolo and Omega
+Lazy Shell: Updated Edition was forked by Yakibomb (author of this github).

 This Github is only maintained by Yakibomb.